Skip to content

 Parameters:

-• -p, --problem: Specifies the type of problem to solve (required).
+• -p, --problem: Specifies the type of combinatorial optimization problem to solve (required).

-• -e, --heuristic: Specifies the heuristic function.
+• -e, --heuristic: Specifies which heuristic function or strategy to apply.
 Options include:

-• 'llm_hh': LLM-based rapid selection from heuristics in the specified directory.
+• 'llm_hh': Utilizes LLM for rapid heuristic selection from the directory.

 • 'random_hh': Randomly selects a heuristic from the directory.